 I am so sorry that I went this whole month without writing about this topic.
 It is May 30th so I guess I’m still in the clear.
 I’ve been passionate about mental health for some time now and I don’t really know how or why that started but I’m very passionate about it.
-In fact my interest and passion on the topic has forced me to want to work in a Psychiatric Hospital and I have to say it isn’t anything like the movies depict.
+In fact, my interest and passion on the topic has forced me to want to work in a Psychiatric Hospital and I have to say it isn’t anything like the movies depict.

 So no, people who are depressed cannot just snap out of it, people with PTSD and Schizophrenia aren’t just faking it and they definitely are not “crazy”, they’re suffering from something that everyone should take the time to understand.
 That’s like telling a cancer patient or diabetic that they are ugly.
-No they’re, dealing with a disease process.
+No, they’re, dealing with a disease process.

-When I say triggered I mean in a state of panic, an anxiety attack because of what you’ve seen or has to endure in your past.
+When I say triggered I mean in a state of panic, an anxiety attack because of what you’ve seen or had to endure in your past.
 Sometimes people endure such hardship in life that they are not able to fully equip themselves to live normals lives because of the traumas they have endured.
 These are the most beautiful people.
 Take my word for it.

 The stigma behind drug addiction and mental illness is a challenging one to fix.
 People don’t even like to admit that drug addiction has a disease process.
 Someone people can try a drug and walk away, others cannot because their brains are chemically wired differently.
 Some don’t even survive it.

-In Psychiatric Hospitals prescription drugs are prescribed to help addicts get off of the street drugs they may be on.
+In Psychiatric Hospitals, prescription drugs are prescribed to help addicts get off of the street drugs they may be on.
 Withdraw is real and is NO JOKE.
 Medical attention is needed in these situations for the person to become sober.

 They need our support, they need to know that we are there for them even when their own brain is not.
-I’ve learned so much from being in this field a short amount of time.
+I’ve learned so much from being in this field for a short amount of time.
 The most important thing is that we treat people the way THEY want to be treated.
 Always have a listening ear, and before you judge someone with a mental illness or someone suffering with addiction, try to understand them, get educated on what drug addiction actually is and see what you can do to help!